Tom Brown (trombonist): Early life

 Brown was born in the Uptown neighborhood of New Orleans, Louisiana.
 His younger brother, Steve Brown, also became a prominent professional musician.

 Career

 Brown played trombone with the bands of Papa Jack Laine and Frank Christian; by 1910 usually worked leading bands under his own name.
 The band played in a style then locally known as "hot ragtime" or "ratty music".
 In early 1915, his band was heard by Vaudeville dancer Joe Frisco who then arranged a job for Brown's band in Chicago, Illinois.

-On May 15, 1915, Tom Brown's Band from Dixieland opened up at Lamb's Cafe at Clark & Randolph Streets in Chicago, with Ray Lopez, cornet and manager; Tom Brown, trombone and leader; Gussie Mueller clarinet, Arnold Loyacano piano and string bass; and Billy Lambert on drums.
+On May 15, 1915, 'Tom Brown's Band from Dixieland' opened up at Lamb's Cafe at Clark & Randolph Streets in Chicago, with Ray Lopez, cornet and manager; Tom Brown, trombone and leader; Gussie Mueller clarinet, Arnold Loyacano piano and string bass; and Billy Lambert on drums.
 In Chicago Gussie Mueller was hired by bandleader Bert Kelly, and his place was taken by young New Orleans clarinetist Larry Shields.

-This band seems to be the first to be popularly referred to as playing "Jazz", or, as it was spelled early on, "Jass".
-According to Brown, once his band started enjoying popularity the local Chicago musicians union began picketing his band of non-union out-of-towners.
-One picketer's placards intended to link Brown's band with the Storyville prostitution district of New Orleans and the implied disreputable low life status; the signs read "Don't Patronize This Jass Music".
-The term "jass" at that time had a sexual connotation.
-The signs had the opposite of the intended effect; more people came to hear the band out of curiosity as to what "Jass Music" might be and how it could be performed in public.
-Brown realized the publicity potential and started calling his group "Brown's Jass Band".
-Some recently rediscovered Chicago newspaper advertisements list it as "Brown's Jab Band" or "Jad Band", confirming the reminiscences of Ray Lopez that the bandmembers assumed that "Jass" was too rude a word to be printed in the newspapers so they looked in a dictionary for printable words close to it, like "jade".

-Years later, Brown would frequently brag that he led "the first white jazz band" to go up north.
-The Original Creole Orchestra preceded him.